Botanical: Ocimum basilicum

 - Children’s Illnesses: Pediatric complaints like colds, coughs, fever, diarrhea, and vomiting have been know to respond to treatment with the juice of basil leaves.
 Also if the rash associated with chicken pox is delayed, basil leaves with saffron will bring them to the surface more quickly.

 - Stress: Basil leaves can be used as an anti-stress agent.
 Chewing 12 basil leaves twice a day can prevent stress.
-It will purify the blood and help prevent many other common ailments.2
+It will purify the blood and help prevent many other common ailments.

 - Mouth Infections: Chewing a few leaves twice daily can support relief from infections and ulcerations of the mouth.

-- Insect Bites: Basil can be used preventatively and as a curative.
+- Insect Bites: It can be used as a preventative and a curative.
 A teaspoonful of the basil leaf juice taken every few hours is preventative.
 Rubbing the bites with juice can relieve the itching and swelling.
 Also a paste of the root is effective for treating the bites of insects and leeches.

 - Skin Disorders: Basil juice applied directly to the effected area is good for ringworm and other common skin ailments.
 Some naturopaths have used it successfully in the treatment of leucoderma (patches of white or light-colored skin).